Pro/dkim-exchange/README.md

 Copy thw whole content from the release of the project directory into a directory on the server, where Exchange runs.
 Eg. into C:\Program Files\Exchange DKIM\

+Add this path to the Path environment variable and REBOOT your server so that these changes take affect.

 Then open Exchange Management Shell

 	Install-TransportAgent -Name "Exchange DKIM" -TransportAgentFactory "Exchange.DkimSigner.DkimSigningRoutingAgentFactory" -AssemblyPath "C:\Program Files\Exchange DKIM\Exchange.DkimSigner.dll"